The Brexit Justice story so far:

-I have been trusted with a lot of money.
-I want the people who backed me to see what I'm spending the money on.
-So, I'm going to publish finance reports when I can.
+I had been trusted with a lot of money.
+I wanted the people who backed me to see what I'm spending the money on.
+Which is why I publish finance reports as I go.

 Public Finance Report 1&2: DOWNLOAD PDF

 Public Finance Report 4: DOWNLOAD PDF (dated up until 16th September 2018)

 Companies House accounts: Approved by accountant & successfully submitted on time.
 See here for link: https://beta.companieshouse.gov.uk/company/10520032

 After about 3 months of working unpaid I had run out of personal money, bank overdraft and card credit.
 An incredible backer had let me stay in his empty London flat (he was trying to sell it) for free but I didn't have money for food, transport, a bed and everything else.
 I had no choice but to ask my backers for help.

 I was worried that my backers wouldn't want to raise a salary for me but after 24 hours of crowdfunding I'd raised over £10,000.
 And we hit the full target in about 10 days.
 I am incredibly fortunate to have such brilliant backers.
 I will work hard to make sure I am worthy of them.

 The investigation of both leave and remain camps in order to build our case was very complex and time consuming.
 Who were we prosecuting?
 Under what terms?
 What is our case strategy?
 What evidence are we making use of?
 This was the longest and hardest part of the process so far.
 I gathered evidence, carried out interviews with interesting people in interesting places, researched, wrote case arguments, debated with lawyers and in general worked to find out what was possible.
 Over this year and a half period the case got a lot smaller, more focussed and stronger.